-Re: Southern California Association of Government's (SCAG) Report From: David Salgado, Regional Affairs Officer (RAO) To: ICTC Commission Meeting Date: October 27 th , 2021
+Re: Southern California Association of Government's (SCAG) Report

-The following is a summary of the SCAG Executive Director's Report and/or Federal and State Legislature Staff Report for the Imperial County Transportation Commission's regular meeting for the month of October 2021.
+The following is a summary of the SCAG Executive Director's Report and/or Federal and State Legislature Staff Report for the Imperial County Transportation Commission's Management Committee meeting for the month of October 2021.

 - 1. 12th Annual Southern California Economic Summit: From Inclusive Recovery to Inclusive Growth!
 Save the Date December 2nd, 2021.
 On Thursday, Dec.
 2, SCAG will be hosting the 12th annual Southern California Economic Summit.
 Unfortunately, due to health and safety concerns regarding COVID-19 the summit will be held virtually again this year.
 This summit will come at a time when the regional economy is still recovering from a time of unprecedented crisis.
 Save the date to join civic and business leaders from across Southern California for this vital conversation on how we can further our economic recovery and build strength and resilience in a post-COVID world.
 The event will be free for elected officials and city managers in the region.
-Registration is now open!! - 2.
+Registration is now open!! https://scag.ca.gov/post/12th-annual-southern-california-economic-summit-registration - 2.
 SCAG Toolbox Tuesday EQUITABLE ENGAGEMENT October 19, 2021 1:00pm to 2:30pm: Join SCAG in a thought-provoking and practical Toolbox Tuesday on Equitable Engagement where speakers will discuss effective strategies through case studies in the SCAG region and beyond.
 Learn more about case studies involving inland, rural and underserved communities, relationship building, supporting trust, and how your personal story can align with equitable community engagement.
 Participants will leave informed, inspired and with concrete takeaways on equitable engagement tools, frameworks, and strategies.
 Please contact SCAG RAO David Salgado with any questions. - 3.
-Southern California Transformation Workshop on Connecting Publicly Subsidized Housing Complexes to High Speed Internet October 21, 2021 1:30PM 4:00PM: This workshop will be focused on identifying ways to connect broadband to all residents in publicly subsidized housing complexes, including multi-unit attached residential buildings owned by government housing authorities or nonprofit affordable housing organizations, to high-speed internet service, help the residents acquire affordable computing devices, and provide digital literacy training to ensure they can utilize the internet to improve their lives.
+SCAG Communities of Concern (CoC) Policy Committee Appointment: As part of the 2020 SCAG General Assembly the SCAG bylaws were amended to allow the 7 County Regional Council (RC) representatives an opportunity to appoint one local elected official from SCAG member jurisdictions to a SCAG Policy Committee.
+SCAG RC member and Imperial County Supervisor Luis Plancarte recently appointed Brawley City Council Member Ramon Castro to be the Imperial County CoC representative.
+Councilmember Castro will serve on a Policy Committee beginning in October.